 Brazil is Latin America’s largest economy in terms of GDP, and the 12th largest in the world.
 It is characterised by its large and well-developed agricultural, oil & gas, manufacturing, and service sectors.

-Brazil has a population of 210 million people, making it the world’s fifth most populous nation .
+Brazil has a population of 210 million people, making it the world’s sixth most populous nation1.
 Its economy is the largest in Latin America and ninth largest in the world.
-The resource-rich country is estimated to become the fifth largest economy in the world by 2050 .
+The resource-rich country is estimated to become the fifth largest economy in the world by 20502.
 Beyond that, Brazil is an ideal bridge to Latin America, with many companies using it as a way to reach the region’s huge middle class population.

 Brazil has one of the biggest consumer markets in the world for goods and services, including banking and e-commerce.
 Its growing middle class makes up more than half its population.
-More than 60 Singapore companies are operating in Brazil’s consumer sectors such as education, food products and info-communications technology.
+More than 60 Singapore companies operate in Brazil’s consumer sectors such as education, food products and info-communications technology.

 2 International Monetary Fund, 2018

 Beyond the traditional economy, the country is embarking on a digitalisation drive that is driven by the private sector.
 Large banks, insurance, healthcare companies, retailers are investing heavily in technology and Brazil is considered a key startup hub of Latin America, with the country having already produced Unicorns such as 99Taxi, having the largest technology entrepreneurship hub (Cubo), and being home to one of the most vibrant agri-tech hubs in the world.